MarsCapone/cipher/README.md

 **Currently implemented ciphers**:

+* Atbash: encryption and decryption (there is only one key)
-* Caesar Shift: encryption, decryption (with a key or force search)
+* Caesar Shift: encryption and decryption, with a key or force search
-* Substitution Cipher: encryption, decryption (with a key)
+* Substitution Cipher: encryption and decryption with a key

 **Planned Ciphers**: